FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/data-requirements.md

 ### Many-to-Many Relationships with Junction Tables

 *   Users and Parties have a many-to-many relationship managed through the `PartyMembership` junction table, which stores additional relationship attributes like permission levels and join dates.
+*   Users and Party Meetings have a many-to-many relationship managed through the `MeetingAttendance` junction table, which tracks attendance status, join/leave times, and personal notes.
 *   Users and Guilds have a many-to-many relationship managed through the `GuildMembership` junction table, which tracks membership status and join dates.
 *   Quests and Skills have a many-to-many relationship managed through the `QuestSkillRelationship` junction table, which defines the type of relationship (requires, rewards, enhances).
 *   Users and Achievements have a many-to-many relationship managed through the `UserAchievement` junction table, which tracks when achievements were earned.